 Pumpkin Soup

-This creamy pumpkin soup recipe is the perfect dish for a cool fall night.
-Packed with warm curry flavor, it's comforting, nourishing, and delicious.
+This creamy pumpkin soup recipe is perfect for a cool fall night.
+Packed with curry spices and pumpkin flavor, it's comforting, nourishing, and delicious.

 Pumpkin soup